nicolas-briemant/angular-app-automation/README.md

 > Gulp automation suite for an angular app.

-_Note: This package does certainly not cover all your needs.
-Feel free to fork it and create pull request with your improvements._
+This package does certainly not cover all your needs.

+Feel free to fork it and create pull request with your improvements.

 Jump to the [**Task reference**](https://github.com/tom-ripley/angular-app-automation#task-reference).